 There are usually a few giveaway signs that treatment isn’t genuine.
 One is if you’re offered it on a ‘no prescription required’ basis.
 The only treatments for ED that don’t require a prescription are Viagra Connect and some versions of Sildenafil 50mg.
 Even in these cases, you’ll need to have a health screening with a pharmacist to make sure they’re right for you, so it’s best to avoid any service that doesn’t ask questions or perform medical checks of any kind.

 ED treatments are only available in certain doses.
 If you see ‘double-strength’ Viagra or ‘Super-strength’ Cialis, these treatments don’t exist, so there’s a good chance it’s a fake seller.

 You can’t get Viagra as a jelly, chewing gum or gel.
 It’s only available as a tablet.
 Avoid any seller offering alternative forms.

 If you are looking to buy ED treatment online, you must be careful about where you choose to order it from.
 You could land quite easily on a site that is selling illegal treatment for erectile dysfunction by doing a generic search.

 There are some things you can look out for to know whether an online pharmacy is operating legally or not.

-Firstly, look for the following green and white logos, or ‘stamps’.
-These are indicative of a legally operating online pharmacy.
-Clicking on them should show you credentials of the pharmacy and links to their entries on regulatory bodies.
+Firstly, look for the following green and white logo, or ‘stamp’.
+The GPhC logo is indicative of a legally operating online pharmacy.
+Clicking on it should show you credentials of the pharmacy and link to their entry on regulatory bodies.

 The Care and Quality Commission (CQC) logo is something else you can look for.
 If a site displays their logo, which looks like the following, along with a link to their entry on the CQC register of providers, then it is regularly inspected by them.
 The CQC also give scores based on safety, effectiveness, care, responsivity and leadership.